 In practice there is considerable uncertainty over how a Court will construe restrictive covenants in any particular case and the following can all influence a Court's approach and decision:

 - The nature of the employer's business and the industry in which it operates can influence how a Court would construe the covenants, in particular, when assessing the legitimate business interests which the employer is trying to protect.

 - Restrictive covenants are always reviewed from the perspective of circumstances that existed at the time the contract was entered into by the parties.
 Consequently, over time they can become less effective and a sensible employer will usually update them.

 - It is also of note that a company cannot enforce restrictive covenants if it is in breach of the contract of employment.

-If you have left your current employer or are thinking about leaving and your contract of employment includes restrictive covenants or post termination restrictions, please call our Employment Law Solicitors on 0161 855 8356 or contact us online for further advice on how these may affect your new employment.
+If you have left your current employer or are thinking about leaving and your contract of employment includes restrictive covenants or post termination restrictions, you should seek expert legal advice.

 For employment law advice call our Employment Solicitors on 03306069589 or contact us online and we will call you.